Animals in Africa

 common-eland in Africa

-The Common Eland, also known as the Southern Eland, is a large antelope species native to the grasslands and savannas of Southern and Eastern Africa.
+The Common Eland, also known as the Southern Eland, is a large antelope species.
 Here's a description of the Common Eland's physical characteristics:

 Africa Safari Tour Book online The Common Eland safari